SCCAD-LAB/SCCAD-3nm-PDK/README.md

 ## Contact

-For questions or contributions, please contact the SCCAD Group at USC.
+For questions or contributions, please contact the SCCAD Group at USC: Sungwoo Jung (sw.jung@gatech.edu).